How to Negotiate Salary for Your First Job

 Choose the right time to negotiate

 Only bring up your salary requirements when you have an actual offer in hand.
 Don’t jump the gun and assume you’re being offered the job because you’ve had a follow-up interview and you’re getting positive vibes from the company.
-Talking salary before you’ve officially been offered the position can jeopardize your chances of landing the job.
+Talking salary before officially being offered the position can jeopardize your chances of landing the job.

 Do your homework